Our Environment

 The other things to remember are prevention: soil and water ‘hygiene’ and to be vigilant and respond early.
 And follow-up: be persistent and diligent with a well planned control program over however many seasons it takes.

-The are legal obligations for land owners and managers to not spread and to control weeds that are ‘declared’ in Tasmania under the Weed Management Act 1999.
+The are legal obligations for land owners and managers to not spread and to control weeds that are ‘declared’ in Tasmania under the Biosecurity Act 2019.
+Everyone has a legal General Biosecurity Duty under the Biosecurity Act.
 ‘WONS’ are Weeds of National Significance which are Federal government priorities for management.
-There are also ‘environmental weeds’ that pose a significant threat to our native flora and fauna by invading, displacing and degrading native habitats.
-Many environmental weeds are not declared weeds, but most declared weeds and WONS are.

 View a booklet on coastal weeds of Tasmania here.